NardiniA/antonio-nardini-phone-numbers/content/pages/about.md

       to millions of users across the globe.
     icon: globe
   description: ''
-- template: call-to-action
-  title: Get In Touch
-  slim: true
-  buttons:
-  - template: button
-    style: Default
-    href: "/contact"
-    text: Contact Us
-  text: Need a website?
-Want the fastest, <strong>affordable</strong> website available?
-    Look no further.
-Get started with websites from <strong>£150</strong> upfront and then only <strong>£10 per year</strong> to run.
 - template: faq
   title: Frequently Asked Questions
   description: Got any questions about what we provide?
 Find the answers here or <a